Sandstorm831/Sandstorm831.github.io/content/home/experience.md

     location: Virtual
     date_start: '2021-04-08'
     date_end: '2021-04-08'
-    description: A 2 day workshop focussed over deep learning's hands on expereice starting from basics of Machine learning, Deep learning to deploying the model.
+    description: A 2-day workshop focussed on deep learning's hands-on experience starting from basics of Machine learning, Deep learning to deploying the model.